flatcar-archive/flatcar-docs/docs/setup/security/hardening-guide.md

 The docker daemon is accessible via a unix domain socket at `/run/docker.sock`.
 Users in the "docker" group have access to this service and access to the docker socket grants similar capabilities to sudo.
 The core user, by default, has access to the docker group.
 The group can't be easily changed and thus the solution to restrict access is to disable login for the `core` user or restrict the Docker socket permissions.

-You can restrict the Docker socket to root by creating a unit drop-in for `docker.socket` in `/etc/systemd/system/docker.socket.d/10-restrict.conf`, here a CLC snippet:
+You can restrict the Docker socket to root by creating a unit drop-in for `docker.socket` in `/etc/systemd/system/docker.socket.d/10-restrict.conf`, here a Butane snippet:

 ```
+variant: flatcar
+version: 1.0.0
 systemd:
   units:
     - name: docker.socket